Proven Sales Closing Questions

 Be Positive

-It can be hard to remain positive after a long work day, but it will ultimately benefit both the customer and yourself.
-Keeping a positive attitude and using the right tone can create a sense of enthusiasm and excitement in the customer, pushing them to make a purchase.
+It can be hard to remain positive after a long workday, but it will ultimately benefit both the customer and the seller.
+Keeping a positive attitude and using the right tone can create a sense of enthusiasm and excitement in the customer, encouraging them to purchase.

-You should also be respectful.
-Don’t pressure your clients into making purchases, as this might make them feel like they’re being manipulated.
-It’s also essential to use appropriate language when asking closing questions.
-This will show you’re professional and care about providing top-notch customer service.
+Don’t pressure customers into making purchases.
+This might make them feel like they’re being manipulated.
+Use appropriate language.
+Show you’re professional and that you care about providing top-notch customer service.